multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Intended branches:**

 - Allsetparameters should have a getter.
-  □^4 Test coverage; not test covered, but verified in the code.
+  - [x] Test coverage; not test covered, but verified in the code.

 **Negative behavior:**

 - Setters that deal with rates should range from0.0 - 1.0 ether.
 This is not di- rectly enforced; The same should be done for the rest of thesetterfunctions from the contract.
 This was mitigated.
-  □ Negative test?
+  - [ ] Negative test?

 **Preconditions:**